Lucretiel/resume/resume.md

 - Frameworks: Experienced with many web frameworks, both front- and backend, including React & Redux, Angular, Django, Flask, and Bottle.
 Also experienced with game frameworks, including SFML and Unity3D.
 - Platforms: Highly experienced in Linux development, including shell tools and techniques.
 Also experienced developing for Windows and OSX, and web platforms like Heroku.
 - Methodologies: Test driven development, Continuous integration, git flow.
-- Domains: Everything from low-level C++, to graphical applications & webapps, games, APIs, and general libraries and packages.
+- Domains: Everything from low-level C, to graphical applications & webapps, games, APIs, and general libraries and packages.
 Strongest in libraries and small, focused developer utilities and tools.
+- Interpersonal: Excellent at understanding people's confusion and explaining complicated topics.
+An excellent tutor.

 ## Experience